@ilann I've been busy with work for //Build, but I'm still investigating this. Don't worry, I'll keep everyone posted!

 This'll be a great suggestion to have here though and see how other folks feel about this.
 And if in the Toolbox there was a filter for 'Open Source/Free' vs. 'Paid' libraries.

-5 votesin our backlogs · AdminMichael A. Hawker (XAML Studio Developer) (Admin, Microsoft Garage) responded
+5 votesin our backlogs · AdminMichael A. Hawker (XAML Studio Developer) (Software Engineer, Microsoft Garage) responded

 Thanks for the suggestion!
 This is definitely something I’ve thought about!
 I definitely want to improve these experiences and helpers like this in the future, so I’ll keep you posted when I get to it!

-29 votesunder consideration · AdminMichael A. Hawker (XAML Studio Developer) (Admin, Microsoft Garage) responded
+30 votesunder consideration · AdminMichael A. Hawker (XAML Studio Developer) (Software Engineer, Microsoft Garage) responded

 Will definitely need to look into this in the future, but going to involve a lot of moving parts.
 I have some other ideas in the interim as well for your suggested scenario.
 Will post updates here as priorities get set moving forward.
 Thanks!